SpaceXpanse/Documentation/README.md

-# Welcome to the SpaceXpanse and ROD Documentation
+# Welcome to the SpaceXpanse ROD Documentation

 ### All the information will be placed here in a meaningful structured way